 Visit The Norton Simon Museum

 The Norton Simon Museum is one of the top art museums in LA and offers the best art value per step of any Southern California art museum due to its density of major artists and manageable size.
-They are best known for their quality collection of Impressionists from Van Gogh and Renoir to Picasso and their impressive outdoor Rodin and indoor Degas sculpture exhibits.
+It is best known for their quality collection of Impressionists from Van Gogh and Renoir to Picasso and its impressive outdoor Rodin and indoor Degas sculpture exhibits.
 The downstairs collection of South and Southeast Asian art is also worth a peek.

 Explore Huntington Library, Art Collections, and Botanical Gardens

 Huntington Library, Art Collections, and Botanical Gardens is technically in San Marino, but it borders on Pasadena.
 The vast estate of railroad and utilities magnate Henry E. Huntington has 120 acres of lush gardens on the outside.
 Inside, you'll find one of the most extensive research libraries on American and English literature as well as an impressive collection of American and English art.

 Kidspace Children's Museum is a great museum that focuses on age-appropriate science, arts, and crafts associated with its location in the Arroyo Seco.
 There are 25 indoor, hands-on exhibits and lots more to explore outdoors.

 Take a Tour of Pasadena